Do Home Buyers Need Local Conveyancers?

 Accessibility

-From searches and contract exchange through to gaining formal mortgage approval, most elements of the conveyancing process can now be done digitally.
-Online conveyancers embrace this, which means there’s no need for clients to physically come into the office at any stage.
+Online conveyancers allow home buyers to complete the conveyancing process remotely through efficient digital tools.
+From searches and contract exchange through to gaining formal mortgage approval, most elements of the conveyancing process can now be done online.
+There’s no need for clients to physically come into the office at any stage.

 Online conveyancing firms also tend to be very good at giving you the information you need, right when you need it.
-If you want to check where you are in the process, you can simply log into the online portal for an instant update.
+If you want to check your progress, you can simply log in to the online portal for an instant update.

 Proactive account management

 Behind the scenes, online conveyancers are often much better equipped to keep things moving than their traditional counterparts.
-For instance, case management technology will automatically flag that another party needs to be chased, so matters are pushed swiftly along.
+For instance, case management technology will automatically flag that another party needs to be chased, so matters move swiftly.

 Fixed prices